History of the Jews in Tunisia: New status of Jews under Islam

-With the Arab conquest and the arrival of Islam in Tunisia in the eighth century, the "People of the Book" (including Jews and Christians) were given a choice between conversion to Islam (which some Jewish Berbers have done) and submission to the dhimma.
-The Dhimma is a pact of protection allowing the non-Muslims to practice their worship, to administer according to their laws and have their property and lives saved in return for the payment of the jizya, capitation tax levied on the free men, the wearing of distinctive clothing and the lack of construction of new places of worship.
-Moreover, dhimmis couldn't marry Muslim women – the reverse was possible if the Jewish wife converted and proselytized.
-They must also treat Muslims and Islam with respect and humility.
-Any violation of this pact resulted in expulsion or even death.
+With the Arab conquest and the arrival of Islam in Tunisia in the eighth century, the "People of the Book" (including Jews and Christians) were given a choice between conversion to Islam (which some Jewish Berbers have done) and legal status as dhimmi.
+The dhimmi is a term for non-Muslims, originally Jews and Christians as People of the Book, who live in an Islamic state and refers to the state's obligation to protect the lives of these communities as well as their freedom of religion and right to administer their own laws in certain regards (i.e. the Jewish halakhic courts), in return for the payment of the jizya, the poll tax.
+As well as several obligation and restrictions as refraining from building new places of worship.
+In addition, 'dhimmis were forbidden to engage in proselytism and could not marry Muslim women, although the reverse was permitted if the Jewish or Christian wife converted to Islam.
+Finally, dhimmi individuals were required to treat Muslims and Islam with respect and humility.
+Any violation of this pact could result in expulsion or even death.

-Jews were economically, culturally and linguistically integrated into society, while retaining their cultural and religious peculiarities.
-If it is slow, arabization is faster in urban areas, following the arrival of Jews from the East in the wake of the Arabs, and in the wealthy classes.